top of page

 “I don’t know.”

-“What are you going to do after graduation?” she asked.
+“What are you gonna do after graduation?” she asked.

-Anxiety shot through my legs and I resisted the urge to bounce my knee up and down.
+Anxiety shot up my legs and I resisted the urge to bounce my knee up and down.
 I didn’t answer.
-The stream of glammed-up pedestrians offered no opening for a left turn.
-My palms sweat into the steering wheel and I wondered if I should risk wiping them on my tiny shorts or if the pedestrians would clear up the instant my hands left the wheel.
-It was the same battle before every left turn, convinced the tick of the blinker was a countdown to catastrophe—I’d miscalculate the speed of an oncoming car, turn too late, and collide in a mechanical, crimson mess, or I’d hesitate even at the yellow light and stay rooted mid-intersection, as firmly as I always stayed under my covers instead of going out or beelined away from a cute classmate.
+The cars and crowd of glammed-up pedestrians offered no opening for a left turn.
+My palms sweat into the steering wheel and I panicked wondering if I should risk wiping them on my shorts or if the pedestrians would clear up the instant my hands left the wheel.
+It was the same battle before every left turn, convinced the tick of the blinker was a countdown to catastrophe—I’d miscalculate the speed of an oncoming car, turn too late, and crash in a mechanical, crimson mess, or I’d hesitate even at the yellow light and stay rooted mid-intersection, as firmly as I’m rooted in bed instead of going out or beelining away from a cute classmate.
 The green light would flash for the opposite cars.
-They’d crash straight into me and I’d be found draped over the steering wheel.
+They’d smash into me dead-on and I’d be found crumpled over the steering wheel.
 Red highways trickling down my skin.

 Nobody died.